-The Sea to Summit eVent Compression is just as easy to stuff a sleeping bag inside like a traditional stuff sack.
-It has all the classic design features of your ordinary stuff sack, with the bonus of keeping water out.
-An easy-to-use, waterproof model with a stuff sack specific design earned it a Top Pick as a sleeping bag stuff sack.
+The eVent Compression is just as easy to stuff a sleeping bag inside as a traditional stuff sack.
+It has all the classic design features of your ordinary comperession stuff sack, with the bonus of keeping water out.
+It is an easy-to-use, waterproof model with a compression specific design.

 The Sea to Summit Hydraulic features a removable backpack-style harness that makes for a tremendous hands-free carrying option.
 Sling it over your shoulder and free up your hands for portaging your kayak or transporting your paddleboard to and from the parking lot.
 The harness is also super easy to remove in-case you are looking for a more standard design.
 The Bill's Bag features removable backpack straps, though it lacks a full backpack-style harness.
 Its 110-liter capacity is less comfortable to carry without a waist belt, but the straps are much easier to remove and replace than those on the Hydraulic.